iGovDirect/Security-Review/README.md

 Privacy by Design
 We only store info that is critical.
 "You have an updated passport" - scan it now.

 ### Problem

 Scenario: you lost your passport, its vanished, you have a new one. - how do we sort that?

+Scenario: A bot attacks the Cloud Functions

+Solution: We limit by country IP

 ## What is it we want to achieve?